md-ahmed-tanvir/Power-BI-PROJECTS/README.md

 ---

-## 📄 License
+📄 License
+© 2025 Md.
+Tanvir Ahmed — All Rights Reserved

 This repository is for educational and professional showcase purposes only.

+❌ No downloading

+❌ No copying

+❌ No modifying

+❌ No redistribution

-Not intended for commercial use without permission.
+❌ No commercial use

+You may view the contents of this repository for reference purposes only.
+Any other use requires explicit written permission from Md.
+Tanvir Ahmed.